 Condition: Bank deposits were not made daily.
-Some were held for several days before being deposited.
+Some were held for up to two weeks before being deposited.

 Criteria: Bank deposits should be made daily unless the deposit is less than \$100 and then the cash should be stored securely.